SpotlightKid/dfjpverb/README.md

 library.

-The project is built using the DISTRHO Plugin Framework ([DPF]) and set up with the [cookiecutter-dpf-faust] project template.
+The project is built using the DISTRHO Plugin Framework ([DPF]) and set up with the [dpf-faust-project-template] project template.

 [clap]: https://cleveraudio.org/